How to Read Your Massachusetts Car Accident Crash Report

 Additionally, this page also provides you with instructions on how to request an official copy of the police report once it has been filed.
 While this information is available online, having a physical copy for your records is helpful.

-It may be quite a bit of time before you can access a digital copy of this information, and this document will help your lawyer.
+It may take a long time before you can access a digital copy of this information, and this document will help your lawyer.
 Since you are keeping this for your records, you should also ask the police officer who wrote the report to write their name and badge number on the page to ensure that you have that information if you need it later.

 Why Choose Us